GUNACHAND-09/COIT20252---Business-Process-Management/README.md

 ## Introduction

-Business Process Management is a systematic approach used by organisations to identify, analyse, model, improve and monitor business processes.
-It helps organisation understand how work is performed, reduce cost, improve quality and achieve better outcomes.
-Business Process Management combines people technology and structured methods to support continuous improvement.
-By managing processes effectively organisation can respond to change, improve customer satisfaction and align daily operations with strategic business objectives successfully.
+Business Process Management is an approach that organisation adopt to discover, analyse, design, improve and control

 ## e-portfolio 1 - Process Analysis